Spooky stars from Napoli, Real Madrid dress up for Halloween, as Højlund wears white socks

 Fresh from vanquishing Barcelona in the Clásico, a number of Los Blancos' Brazilian contingent gathered for a fright-fest while donning an array of spooky costumes for the occasion.

-Endrick and his wife Gabriely Miranda rocked matching his-and-hers Chucky doll costumes for the party which they chose to accessorize with an arsenal of blood-soaked weaponry.
+Endrick and his wife, Gabriely Miranda, rocked matching his-and-hers Chucky doll costumes for the party that they chose to accessorize with an arsenal of blood-soaked weaponry.

 Éder Militão, wife Taina and his family went as the Addams Family and even took the time to produce a short video tribute to the iconic TV show, complete with theme tune and finger clicking.

-The theme of Rodrygo costume wasn't immediately clear, but it consisted of a leopard-print suit and blood-splattered t-shirt.
+The theme of Rodrygo's costume wasn't immediately clear, but it consisted of a leopard-print suit and blood-splattered T-shirt.

 NAPOLI